* This post contains affiliate links

 - Tul: I like this pen for thin, small writing – which is exactly what you need when you’re using a bullet journal.

 - Poppin: Poppin pens also write smoothly and have a thicker line than the other pens I use (including the Le Pens!).
-I also just like the way the way Poppin pens themselves are just one-color, solid barrel pens.
+I also just like the way Poppin pens themselves are just one-color, solid barrel pens.
 There’s just something about seeing them lined up next to each other that’s pleasing.

 - Pengems: These are just so girly and adorable.
 The top part of the pen is filled with colored crystals, oh là là!
 Every now and then I break these out when I have to write a very long to-do list – because they make me smile. (and they look great in a photoshoot!)